cloudmobi/CloudmobiSSP/u3d-sdk.md

 ## <a name="step2">Additional Settings for iOS</a>

-*  Build Xcode project.
-For Unity4.x or Unity5.x you need to copy CTService.Framework and CTServiceCWrapper.mm to your Xcode project manually or using other method(XUPorter or PBXProject).
+*  For Unity4.x you need to do some configuration or using other method to do that(eg: XUPorter):
+	1.Build Xcode project.
+	2.copy CTService.Framework and CTServiceCWrapper.mm to your Xcode project manually.
-*  Add a static link to: Build Settings -> Other Linker Flags -> -ObjC
-*  In Info.plist added the NSAppTransportSecurity, the type for Dictionary.
+	3.Add a static link to: Build Settings -> Other Linker Flags -> -ObjC 4.In Info.plist added the NSAppTransportSecurity, the type for Dictionary.
 In NSAppTransportSecurity added the NSAllowsArbitraryLoads the Boolean,setting YES.
-*  Import libz.tbd in Project -> Target -> Build Phases -> Link Binary With Libraries.
+	5.Import libz.tbd in Project -> Target -> Build Phases -> Link Binary With Libraries.

-*  For Unity Cloud Build, if your Unity version is later than 5.x, you must use PBXProject to do configuration.
-Add this file OnPostProcessBuild.cs(see it in sample code) to assets/editor directory.
+*  For Unity 5(include 2017 and 2018) and Unity Cloud Build, you must import OnPostProcessBuild.cs to Editor directory.
 It will config plist and xcode building property for you (eg: add a static link to Other Linker Flags with '-ObjC' and add NSAppTransportSecurity in the plist).
 Then Collab with Unity Cloud and build.

 ## <a name="step3">Additional Settings for Android</a>